 Books and recipes before 2016/17 assume 5.5-6 quart ceramic crock slow cookers with high and low cooking settings.
 Culinary writers try to get a stew, chili or curry done in 6 hours or less – fast slow cooking.
 Cook’s Illustrated/America’ Test Kitchen produced three America’s Test Kitchen Slow Cooker Revolution cookbooks 2011-2015.
 Each discussed the uses and some of limitations of the device, and provided workable techniques and recipes – addressing the ceramic crock slower.
 Each book had product reviews of a few products.
 The products tended to work the same way.

 Innovations extended product lines and marketing opportunities; some innovations added some value for consumers.
 Timers give cooks an option to turn off or turn down the heat.
 Jarden/Rival had a line of Smart-Cookers with buttons that allowed the user to select 4 or 6 hours on high, or 8 or 10 on low.
 These are not what a user may want.
 The Crock-Pot Count-Down timer was a good innovation and has been widely emulated.

 The limitations of ceramic crock slow cookers include:

 - A 6 or 7 quart crock is heavy;

 - The crock could not saute, fry, or roast food.
 Some ingredients have to be cooked in a skillet or other vessel first to ensure the dish would be fully cooked, or to enhance flavour (bloom spices, heat onions and garlic, brown some ingredients);

-- Users must not to use the ceramic crock on stove elements, in hot ovens, or in microwave ovens;
+- The ceramic crock cannot be used on stove elements, in hot ovens, or in microwave ovens;

 - Manufacturers and culinary writers warn users